cthoyt/language/02_terms.md

 p(REF:"NP_000483.3", var("p.Thr1220Lysfs"))
 ```

-CFTR frameshift variant __(__HGVS__ NP_000483.3:p.Thr1220Lysfs*7). __Because a specific position is referenced, a namespace value for a non-ambiguous sequence like the http://www.ncbi.nlm.nih.gov/refseq/about/[RefSeq] ID in the lower example is preferred over the HGNC gene symbol.
-The __p.__ within the `var("")` expression indicates that the numbering is based on a protein reference sequence.
+CFTR frameshift variant __(__HGVS__ NP_000483.3:p.Thr1220Lysfs*7). __Because a
+specific position is referenced, a namespace value for a non-ambiguous sequence
+RefSeq ID in the lower example is preferred over the HGNC gene symbol.
+The
+__p.__ within the `var("")` expression indicates that the numbering is based on
+a protein reference sequence.

 ##### Variant (Mutant) Protein Examples

-The abundances of mutated and variant proteins can be represented in BEL using the abundance modifier function `variant("")` and the other function `fusion()`.
+The abundances of mutated and variant proteins can be represented in BEL using
+the abundance modifier function `variant("")` and the other function
+`fusion()`.

 * Amino Acid Substitutions
 * Truncated Proteins